 February is National Cancer Month, so the Mayo Clinic News Network has had Laurel Kelly compile tips on how you might be able to prevent three cancers.

 The trio — skin, breast, and lung cancer — comprise the "top three most common cancers diagnosed in the United States, according to the National Cancer Institute," says the story that appeared in the daily Marin Independent Journal this week.

 Regarding skin cancer, what's advised is to limit or avoid exposure to ultraviolet, or UV, radiation.
 "Avoid the sun during the middle of the day," Kelly writes.
 "Wear sunscreen and protective clothing year-round.
 Avoid tanning beds.
 Also, be aware of sun-sensitizing medications, and check your skin regularly and report changes to your health care team."

 About breast cancer, the article urges limiting alcohol, eating healthfully, maintaining a good weight, and being active.
 Regular mammograms and other screenings can detect it early.

-More information about the dangers of nuclear devices, including X-ray and other screening machines, can be found in Rollercoaster: How a man can survive his partner's breast cancer, a VitalityPress book that I, Woody Weingarten, its author, aimed at male caregivers.
+More information on how to prevent and treat diseases can be found in Rollercoaster: How a man can survive his partner's breast cancer, a VitalityPress book that I, Woody Weingarten, aimed at male caregivers.